-Thus, may we introduce the brand's exciting newborn, the Radiant Corrector for Eyes ($65).
+Thus, we introduce the concealer's biggest competition: the Radiant Corrector for Eyes ($65).
 Which, blessedly, I found in my otherwise empty Friday mailbox this morning—the perfect scenario considering my decrepit, sleep-deprived state.
-(A tip: Avoid arriving back from Las Vegas–based work trips in the middle of the week at all costs.)
+(A tip: Avoid arriving back from Las Vegas–based work trips in the middle of the week at all costs).

 As I mentioned, I used to wear Clé de Peau's original concealer stick religiously.
 It was one of the only formulations to tackle my shadowy under-eyes, acne spots, and any other facial pigmentation in one sleek swoop.
 Alas, this was back in high school when I had nothing better to do with my babysitting income than make it rain in the product-studded aisles of Nordstrom.
 Fast-forward a couple years to college, however, and I had almost completely converted to a drugstore-based beauty diet.
 Student loans will do that to you.

-Available in six shades (Ivory, Beige, Almond, Ocher, Mocha, and Dark), the new debut comes in a handy pen design (not unlike a few other cult-classic formulas) with a soft brush tip that produces a perfectly portioned bubble of product with each press of the base.
+Available in 11 shades (Espresso, Cocoa, Dark, Nutmeg, Hazelnut, Mocha, Ocher, Buff, Almond, Beige, Ivory), the new debut comes in a handy pen design (not unlike a few other cult-classic formulas) with a soft brush tip that produces a perfectly portioned bubble of product with each press of the base.
 Handy, travel-friendly, not messy.
 I like.
-Additionally, other reported perks from the press release included a strategic, skincare-meets-makeup design marrying luxurious eye-caressing ingredients like color-correcting and light-reflecting pearl, Crataegus monogyna flower extract, zingiber aromaticus extract, and rosa roxburghii extract.
+Additionally, other purported perks from the press release included a strategic, skincare-meets-makeup design marrying luxurious eye-caressing ingredients like color-correcting and light-reflecting pearl, Crataegus monogyna flower extract, zingiber aromaticus extract, and rosa roxburghii extract.
 Apparently, not only would said fare help mask the look of dark circles, but the concoction is also intended to reinvigorate the notoriously fragile eye area with antioxidants and melanin-increasing benefits to improve the health and appearance of the under-eyes in the long run.
 So dreamy, right?